denten-books/plain-text/0-intro.md

 to foundational texts in the philosophy of aesthetics and literary theory.

 I deploy the archive to argue that extant theories of interpretation evolved under the conditions tied to static print media.
-By contrast, electronic text changes dynamically to suit its reader, political context, and geography.
+By contrast, digital text changes dynamically to suit its reader, political context, and geography.
-Consequently, I argue for the development of what I term *computational poetics*: a strategy of interpretation capable of reaching past surface content to reveal the software platforms and the hardware infrastructures that contribute to the construction of meaning.
-Drawing on a range of materials at the intersection of literary thought and the history of modern computing, *Plain Text* examines a number of key literary-theoretical constructs, grounding contemporary practices of interpretation within the material contexts of digital production.
+Consequently, I argue for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal the platforms and infrastructures that stage the construction of meaning.
+A computational poetics, my approach to writing this book, differentiates within the apparent unity of digital text.
+Here, I will trace a figure and describe its anatomy.
+If the very physical nature of the word has changed, I would like to ask: How? and How do these changes affect discourse formation?
+I draw on the annals of literary theory and software engineering to build the material and historical bases for a possible answer.
+In the process, I argue that even our most basic practices of intellectual production are profoundly alienated from their physical contexts.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text